larryhastings/big/README.md

 To make it slightly easier to remember, all these keyword-only parameters default to a false value.
-(Well, technically, `maxsplit` defaults to its special value `-1`, but this is its special "don't do anything" magic value.
+(Well, technically, `maxsplit` defaults to the special value `-1`, for compatibility with `str.split` etc.  But this is its special "don't do anything" magic value.
 All the other keyword-only parameters default to `False`.)

 [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse)
 also inspired [`multistrip`](#multistrips-separators-leftTrue-rightTrue)
  and [`multipartition`,](#multipartitions-separators-count1--reverseFalse-separateTrue)
 which also take this same `separators` arguments.
-There are other **big** functions that take a `separators` argument, and the parameter name always has the word `separators` in it.
+There are also other **big** functions that take a `separators` argument; for consistency's sakes, the parameter name always has the word `separators` in it.
 (For example, `comment_separators` for `lines_filter_comment_lines`.)

 The downside of [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse) is that, since it *is* so sophisticated and tunable, it can be hard to use.
 It takes *five keyword-only parameters* after all.
-However, these are designed to be reasonably memorable, and they all default to `False`.
+However, they're designed to be reasonably memorable, and they all default to `False`.
 But the best way to combat the complexity of calling [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripFalse) is to use it as a building block for your own, presumably easier-to-use,